techidaily/site-games-able/source/_posts/does-the-nintendo-switch-oled-work-with-an-old-dock.md

  The Nintendo Switch docking station has an open design, so the size difference doesn’t matter either.
 Your Nintendo Switch OLED will still fit snuggly inside your old dock.

  The Nintendo Switch OLED's upgraded screen makes gameplay look incredible when you're playing handheld.
-There are, however, a few settings you can change to[improve your Nintendo Switch graphics while docked](https://www.makeuseof.com/improve-nintendo-switch-docked-graphics/) , so your game can look just as good on your TV as it does in your hands.
+There are, however, a few settings you can change to [improve your Nintendo Switch graphics while docked](https://www.makeuseof.com/improve-nintendo-switch-docked-graphics/) , so your game can look just as good on your TV as it does in your hands.

  All Nintendo Switch Joy-Cons are also compatible with both models, so you might want to refrain from throwing those into the depths of your closet as well.
 The white Joy-Cons that come with the Nintendo Switch OLED are exactly the same as those of the original Nintendo Switch.
 This means you can still mix and match your Joy-Cons to switch up your color scheme, or play multiplayer with a friend on a new OLED with your old Joy-Cons.